 Simplicity in form and function are paramount concerns, obviously, but affordability and durability are just as crucial when placing a camera in the hands of a first-timer.
-With our help, hopefully, 2022 marks not just a banner year for your own progress, but the point at which a few new lifelong photographers are made.
+With our help, hopefully, this year marks not just a banner year for your own progress, but the point at which a few new lifelong photographers are made.

 At a Glance

 The DSLR has several advantages for people starting out in photography: they’re generally cheaper than mirrorless counterparts, especially at the low-end, and there is an extremely large stable of lenses both new and used.
 This means the overall cost of entry is much lower, especially if you purchase gear on the used market.
 There is also an argument that an optical viewfinder provides a more “traditional” photographic experience — whether that matters or not is up to you.

 There are plenty of downsides as well: most DSLRs do not have in-body image stabilization, which helps counteract the instability of handheld shooting, and the two big DSLR producers, Canon and Nikon, are slowly dwindling down the production of both bodies and lenses.
 The flip side, of course, is that prices for legacy DSLR mount lenses and bodies will continue to drop, and most lenses are easily adaptable to new mirrorless mounts, should you decide to upgrade down that path at some point.

 Canon EOS Rebel T7 with EF-S 18-55/3.5-5.6 IS II Lens